-Trump expected to exit Iran deal, Europeans say, Tehran defiant
+Trump expected to exit Iran deal, Europeans say; Tehran defiant

 Several European officials stressed they had no concrete information and Trump could still change his mind when he makes the announcement at 2 p.m.
 (1800 GMT).

+The Republican leader of the U.S. House Armed Services Committee, Mac Thornberry, said he assumed Trump would withdraw from at least part of the deal.
+Thornberry said that while he didn’t like the agreement, he favored staying with it because of the insight it gave into Iran’s weapons activities.

+“We don’t have enough (insight) but it gives us more than we would have otherwise,” he told Fox News.

-Iran’s Armed Forces Chief Major General Mohammad Bagheri said Iran’s military power would defuse any threat to Tehran, while Israeli Prime Minister Benjamin Netanyahu accused Iran of deploying “very dangerous weapons” in Syria to threaten Israel.
+Iran’s Armed Forces Chief Major General Mohammad Bagheri said Iran’s military power would defuse any threat to Tehran.
+Israeli Prime Minister Benjamin Netanyahu accused Iran of deploying “very dangerous weapons” in Syria to threaten Israel.

 A decision to quit the deal could also rattle oil markets due to Iran’s role as a major exporter, and critics say it could also harm Trump’s efforts to reach a nuclear deal with North Korea, a prospect he has dismissed.